derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-Linux.md

   cp terraform.example.tfvars terraform.tfvars
   ```

 - Open the `terraform.tfvars` file in your text editor of choice.
-On Linux you could run:
+On Linux you could run gedit.
+On a Mac, you can install gedit or use vi, but if you use TextEdit, ensure that any quotes (") you insert are not special characters:

   ```bash
   gedit terraform.tfvars
   ```

 - You should still have a browser tab open to your **User Details** page in the OCI Console.
+If not, you can get to the User Details by selecting **Identity** then **Users** from the top menu of the Console.
+Then click on your **User's Name**.

-You will first remove the **#** comment character and replace in the values  in the terraform.tfvars file on lines **2, 4, 6, and 7**. **NOTE**: The **region** parameter may not already be present in your tfvars file.
+- While editing the file, you will first remove the **#** comment character and replace in the values in the terraform.tfvars file on lines **2, 4, 6, and 7** using the examples in the next two images below. **NOTE**: The **region** parameter may not already be present in your tfvars file.
 If it is not there, add it on a new line after the user_ocid parameter on line 6.

   ![](images/200/57.1.png)